skills/test-with-actions/.github/steps/2-step.md

 1. Commit and push the changes to your `python-coverage.yml` file to the `main` branch.

 > [!TIP]
-> We used custom steps here to show the flexibility of Actions.
-There are several AWESOME pre-made options from the community on the free [Actions Marketplace](https://github.com/marketplace?type=actions).
+> Dis you notice the `uses:` statements?
+Those pre-made steps on the free [Actions Marketplace](https://github.com/marketplace?type=actions).
 Consider trying one of them out before you build your own!
+There are lots of AWESOME creations from the community!

 1. With both new workflows pushed to GitHub, Mona will review your work and post the next steps.